jcoupon/swot/README.md

 # swot (Super W Of Theta)

-Author: Jean Coupon
+Author: Jean Coupon.\n
-Contributors:  Alexie Leauthaud, Martin Kilbinger
+Contributors:  Alexie Leauthaud, Martin Kilbinger.

 Program to compute astrophysical two-point correlation functions based on  "divide and conquer" algorithms, mainly, but not limited to:
 - data storage in a binary tree,